Wind it until it stops. Don’t make this any more complicated than it needs to be.

 Q: Is it important to wind at the same point each day for optimal accuracy?

 However, it can be wise to wind the watch fully at a consistent point in your daily routine, not because the performance of the watch might be improved but because it might be easier to forget to wind it otherwise.
-And of course watches that have run down typically exhibit exceptionally poor accuracy performance.
-When they stop that is. :)
+And of course watches that have run down typically exhibit exceptionally poor accuracy performance — when they stop that is. :)

 Q: Is it OK to “top off” the state of wind throughout the day by winding a few turns now and then?

 A: It won’t hurt anything, but it’s really not necessary either.
 See the above re:accuracy.
 One minor caveat: depending on who’s asked, it may not be wise to wind a watch while it is worn on the wrist.
-The angular and lateral stresses placed on the stem when winding in a contorted fashion can potentially strain the stem/keyless works in unnecessary and unintended ways.
+The angular and lateral stresses placed on the stem when winding in such a contorted fashion can potentially strain the stem/keyless works in unnecessary and unintended ways.
 Again, however, there is not really a wide consensus regarding this opinion and as long as reasonable care is exercised it’s unlikely to be enormously detrimental to the watch.

 Q: Is there anything to be gained by occasionally letting it wind down all the way?
 Will this help keep the mainspring “limber”?

 A: Not really.
-The watch won’t derive much of any direct benefit from such activity, but it could be helpful in troubleshooting if a problem is already otherwise suspected.
+The watch won’t derive much of any direct benefit from such activity, but it could be helpful in troubleshooting if another problem is already otherwise suspected.
 If the watch is otherwise already behaving weirdly and the observed power reserve turns out to be substantially shorter than expected, it could indicate that it’s time for it to be off to the watchmaker for a service.

 Q: Is it better to stop winding before it’s actually fully wound to prevent the risk of overwinding the watch?